Colle Fauniera is a tribute to Marco Pantani

 Where is Colle Fauniera or Colle Pantani?

-Tucked away in northern Italy, this pass (known locally as Colle dei Morti, "Hill of the Dead"), connects the Valle Grana, which ends here, with the Vallone dell'Arma (a lateral of the Valle Stura di Demonte).
+Tucked away on the northern part of the country, this pass (known locally as Colle dei Morti, "Hill of the Dead"), connects Valle Grana, which ends here, with Vallone dell'Arma (a lateral of the Valle Stura di Demonte).
 The name Colle dei Morti stems from a fierce fighting occurred in 1744, when French and Spanish soldiers were killed nearby in an ambush by their Savoyard enemies.
 The views are spectacular and the green meadows, filled with a variety of alp flowers, are home to a large population of marmots.

 How long is Colle Fauniera or Colle Pantani?